KaranShah197/WSD-Project_01/README.md

 * **history command**
     history - A GNU History Library.
 Many programs read input from the user a line at a time.
 The GNU History library is able to keep track of those lines, associate arbitrary data with each line, and utilize information from previous lines in composing new ones.

     The history command can be used to list Bash's log of the commands you have typed.
 This log is called the “history”.
-To access it type: `history n`
+To access it type: `history n`  s

     Example: `history 15`

     This will only list the last n commands.
 Type “history” (without options) to see the the entire history list.
     References: http://man7.org/linux/man-pages/man3/history.3.html, https://linux.die.net/Linux-CLI/x1712.htm

-* **Home directory and ~**
+* **home directory and tilde**
     1. **Home directory**
         A `home directory` also called a `login directory` is a file system directory on Unix-like operating systems that serves as the repository containing a personal  files, directories and programs for a given user of the system.
 It is also the directory that a user is first in after logging into the system.